kubermatic-labs/gman/README.md

 ### Exporting

-To get started, *Gman* can export your existing Gsuite users into a configuration file.
+To get started, *Gman* can export your existing GSuite users into a configuration file.
 For this to work, prepare a fresh configuration file and put your organisation name in it.
 You can skip everything else: